-The Gauss chaotic map is a non-linear system with ergodicity, stochastic and regularity properties; it is very sensitive to its initial conditions and parameters.
-Consequently, the efficiency of GaussPSO is better than the one of standard PSO because of the chaotic property, i.e., small variations in an initial variable will result in huge differences in the solutions after a few iterations.
-Since chaotic maps are frequently used chaotic behavior maps and chaotic sequences can be quickly generated and easily stored, there is no need for storage of long sequences [12, 14].
-All the evidence gathered in the simulations illustrates that GaussPSO converges to global optima with fewer function evaluations and a smaller error rate than the other algorithms, which naturally leads to the conclusion that GaussPSO is a viable and robust technique for data clustering.
+Gauss chaotic map is a non-linear system with ergodicity, stochastic and regularity properties, and is very sensitive to its initial conditions and parameters.
+Consequently, the efficiency of GaussPSO is better than the standard PSO because of the chaotic property, i.e., small variation in an initial variable will result in huge difference in the solutions after some iteration.
+Since chaotic maps are frequently used chaotic behavior maps and the chaotic sequences can be quickly generated and easily stored, there is no need for storage of long sequences [11, 13].

+Summary all the evidence gathered in the simulations illustrates that GaussPSO converges to global optima with fewer function evaluations and a smaller error rate than the other algorithms, which naturally leads to the conclusion that GaussPSO is a viable and robust technique for data clustering.